MADE IN NEW YORK MEDIA CENTER by IFP

 Filmshop’s Breakthrough Series showcases a curated selection of our members' films in an intimate setting with festival programmers, distributors, and executive producers.
 Facilitating discussions centered around development and distribution, Breakthrough provides a forum for filmmakers to explore the next stages of their careers.

 After each project is presented, there will be a conversation with the filmmaker and an industry luminary.
-Our guests include documentarian Shalini Kantayya (“Catching the Sun”).
+Our guests include documentarian Shalini Kantayya (“Catching the Sun”), playwright and screenwriter Aurin Squire (“This is Us,” “The Good Fight”), and screenwriter and story editor Hilary Bettis ("The Americans").

 Featured projects range from works-in-progress to fully-produced narrative and documentary shorts, features, and series and feature screenplays.
 The event also functions as a meeting point and marketplace for filmmakers and industry guests to view these projects.

-This year we are also adding a pitchfest, during which some of our members will have the opportunity to present a short pitch for a work-in-progress and receive feedback from our pitchfest panel: Jim Arnoff (Certified Career Coach and Television Packaging Agent), Jeff Baumgardner (Executive Producer, "The Daily Show", "That Metal Show”), and Allison Marocco (Comedy & Development, Authentic Talent).
+This year we are also adding a pitchfest, during which some of attendees will have the opportunity to present a 90-second pitch for a work-in-progress and receive 2-3 minutes of feedback from our pitchfest panel: Jim Arnoff (Certified Career Coach and Television Packaging Agent), Jeff Baumgardner (Executive Producer, "The Daily Show", "That Metal Show”), and Allison Marocco (Comedy & Development, Authentic Talent).

 Social Coffee Hour: 9:30 a.m. - 10:30 a.m.